Michigan State vs. USC: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +7000

-- In terms of its odds to win the national championship (+7000), Michigan State is 22nd-best in the country.
-It is way below that, 30th, according to computer rankings.
+- Oddsmakers rate Michigan State much higher (22nd-best in the country) than the computer rankings do (29th).

-- The Spartans' national championship odds have fallen from +6000 at the start of the season to +7000, the 73rd-biggest change among all teams.
+- The Spartans' national championship odds have decreased from +6000 at the beginning of the season to +7000, the 73rd-biggest change among all teams.

+- Michigan State's chances of winning the national championship, based on its odds, are 1.4%.

+- In terms of their national championship odds, the Trojans have had the 37th-biggest change this season, falling from +7000 at the beginning to +20000.

-- With odds of +7000, Michigan State has been given a 1.4% chance of winning the national championship.
+- With odds of +20000, USC has been given a 0.5% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.